-- hi (high alarm limit of the Modbus channel);

-- hihi (high-high alarm limit of the Modbus channel);

-- hsc (high scale of the Modbus channel);

-- (no upper limit will disable the stream);

-- o from stream;
+- hi (high alarm limit of the Modbus channel); - hihi (high-high alarm limit of the Modbus channel); - hsc (high scale of the Modbus channel); - - (no upper limit will disable the stream); - o from stream;

-- Any stream can be selected.

 One lower limit and one upper limit can be selected to disable the stream.
 The lower limit is selected from lsc, lo, lolo or none.